How Your Digital Footprint Generates Big Data

 The 5 Vs of big data is often referred to as the crux of the industry.
 Volume, variety, veracity, velocity and value all need to be taken into consideration when examining data.

 "Correlation does not imply causation" is a phrase used in statistics to emphasize that a correlation between two variables does not imply that one causes the other.
 Big data is great at statistical tests to calculate correlation between variables, but not causation.
 There can be correlations between 100 variables but the struggle is putting them all together to see the bigger picture.

 2. Insight Quality and Meaning

 Find correlation is great.
 But the quality and meaning of the insight may vary.
 For example, the divorce rate in Maine correlates with the per capital consumption of margarine.
 But does this mean anything?
 Probably not.
 Here is an entire page dedicated to spurious correlations that may make you sound highly intelligent.

 3. User Privacy

 The biggest public concern is data collection in itself, especially user data.
 Although we most likely all check-boxed our privacy rights away online, it is worthwhile to wonder if our data is in the right hands.
 There's the corporations that use our data to generate profit, and also governments that have control over societal wellbeing.
+By using the Internet and engaging with online advertisements, subscriptions and more, you are compromising your privacy while becoming a commodity in a free cyberspace.
 And to what extent do we protect our "privacy" without sacrificing all the free tools and online products we use?

 Want to stay informed on the emerging topics in the digital age?
 Subscribe below!